Apply for a blog

 About Kent blogs

-- The footer shows the following disclaimer plus links to 'report a concern' and terms and conditions: The views expressed are not necessarily those of the University
+- The footer shows the following disclaimer plus links to 'report a concern' and the blogging guidelines: The views expressed are not necessarily those of the University of Kent.

 Get started using your blog

 Once you've received your login details by email, you can start posting immediately.
-The software that we use, WordPress, is fairly easy to use:
+The software, WordPress, is fairly easy to use: